-We expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations for at least the next twelve months.
+We expect that our existing cash and cash equivalents will be sufficient to fund our operations for at least the next twelve months.
 We have based this expectation on assumptions that may prove to be incorrect, and we may use our available capital resources sooner than we currently expect.
 In addition, we may elect to raise additional funds before we need them if the conditions for raising capital are favorable due to market conditions or strategic considerations, even if we expect we have sufficient funds for our current or future operating plans.